Western Hemisphere: Geography

+Countries in the Western Hemisphere, west of the prime meridian (shown in yellow).

+The 180th meridian on a Pacific-centered map of Earth.

 The tallest freestanding structure in the Western Hemisphere is the CN Tower, in Toronto, at 553.3 m.
-The tallest building in the Western Hemisphere is One World Trade Center, in New York City at 541.3 m.
+The tallest building in the Western Hemisphere is One World Trade Center, in New York City, at 541.3 m.

 Other definitions

+The inclusion of parts of non-American areas such as Western Europe is controversial among some, since it conflicts with constructs of the Western Hemisphere which correlate it with the New World or the Americas.
+Under the accepted geographical definition, historical events such as The Great Fire of London are considered to have occurred in the Western Hemisphere, despite not being events associated with the history of the Americas and the New World.
+Similarly, facts such as Brazil being the last country to abolish slavery in the Western Hemisphere are not technically valid under the geographical definition of the Western Hemisphere, as slavery continued in the Western Hemisphere in non-American areas, with Mauritiana being the last country in the world to abolish slavery in 1981.
 In an attempt to match the Western Hemisphere more closely with the Americas, some sources use the 20th meridian west and the diametrically opposed 160th meridian east to define the hemisphere.
 This definition excludes all of the European and African mainlands, but still includes some islands associated with these continents, more of eastern Russia and Oceania, and part of Antarctica.
 It includes all islands of Alaska, but excludes a small portion of northeast Greenland.
 There is no hemisphere that includes all of the Americas that also excludes all land outside the Americas, regardless of the meridians or points chosen to define it.